ccnets-team/agent-gpt/docs/No Network Setup - Cloud RL Using a Local PC with WebSocket.md

 Cloud-based RL training has demanded extensive knowledge of network configuration to enable local environments to interact with cloud services.
 This new method eliminates those barriers by establishing a direct, automated connection between your local simulation environment and the cloud trainer.
 Key benefits include:

 - **No Manual Network Setup & Installation:**
+  For local to cloud communication for RL training, this method simplifies the process.
-  No need to configure routers, manage IP addresses, or set up tunnels.
+  There is no need to configure routers, manage IP addresses, or set up tunnels—eliminating the need for ngrok, firewall adjustments, or port forwarding.

 - **Automated Configuration:**
   With this method, network-related hyperparameters (such as environment hosts or endpoints) are not required.
 The WebSocket API automatically establishes bidirectional communication between your environment and the environment gateway located in our cloud trainer on AWS SageMaker.